Mount Washington Cog Railway: Accidents

+The railway has taken more than five million people to the summit during its existence.
+There have been two incidents resulting in fatalities, noted below.

-The first of two major accidents in the railway's history occurred in 1929, involving locomotive #1 (first named Hero and later Old Peppersass because of its vertical boiler's resemblance to a pepper sauce bottle).
+The first major accident occurred on July 20, 1929, involving locomotive no. 1, known as Old Peppersass.
 This locomotive was used to build the railway, and operated until retirement in 1878.
 After a few years on display locally, it was shipped to the World's Columbian Exposition in 1893.
 The Baltimore and Ohio Railroad (B&O) took possession of the locomotive after the Exposition, and stored it in Baltimore until the 1927 Fair of the Iron Horse celebrating the B&O's 100th birthday.
 The Boston & Maine Railroad restored Old Peppersass at its Concord shops following the Fair to make a commemorative trip for the railway's 60th anniversary.
 After ascending to Jacob's Ladder, the locomotive began a planned descent but jumped up and landed to the right of the cog rail when a tooth broke from a gear wheel.
 The friction brake was unable to prevent the locomotive from accelerating downhill.
-The crew jumped to safety (though some suffered broken bones), but a photographer riding the engine to take publicity photos fell to his death as the engine plunged off the trestle.
+The crew jumped to safety (though some suffered broken bones), but a photographer riding the engine to take publicity photos, Daniel P. Rossiter, fell to his death as the engine plunged off the trestle.
 The locomotive broke into pieces, but the boiler did not rupture, and the pieces were later reassembled to reconstruct the locomotive for static display.
-It is now located at the Cog Railway Base Station.
+It is now located at the railway's base station.